leynos/lag-complexity/docs/lag-complexity-function-design.md

 This example clearly illustrates the composition pattern, the use of `rayon::join` for concurrent provider execution, and the conditional compilation based on the `rayon` feature flag.
-It walks through the logical flow from raw provider outputs to the final, normalised, and weighted `Complexity` score.
+It walks through the logical flow from raw provider outputs to the final, normalized, and weighted `Complexity` score.

-### Configuration from File
+### Configuration from file

-To promote best practices for configuration management, an example will show how to deserialise the `ScoringConfig` from a TOML file.
+To promote best practices for configuration management, an example will show how to deserialize the `ScoringConfig` from a TOML file.
 This allows for easy tuning of the system's behaviour without requiring code changes or recompilation.